 However, the virus remains in the body and you can have repeat outbreaks.
 It is common to get outbreaks at times when your immune system is less able to keep the virus under control, for example, when you feel run down, or if you are pregnant.

-If you experience symptoms of genital herpes during pregnancy then it is important to tell your midwife and/or obstetrician.
+If you experience symptoms of genital herpes during pregnancy then it is important to tell your midwife and/or obstetrician immediately and contact your local sexual health clinic.